jonasft/dot/README.md

    - Depending on the OS:
      - **MacOS**: Installs packages and casks from the `Brewfile`.
      - **Ubuntu**: Installs packages listed in `ubuntu_packages.txt` and sets up additional tools like Docker.

-4. **Manual Steps**

-   After running the setup script, ensure to:

-   - Restart or open a new terminal for all changes to take effect.
-   - Check any additional configurations or aliases added to the `.zshrc`.

-## Contribution

-Feel free to fork this repository and customize it to your needs.
-Pull requests and enhancements are welcome.